-The Inn today is the result of 25 years of work and vision by the owner, Richard Allman, and his dedicated staff.
+The Inn today is the result of decades of work and vision by the owner, Richard Allman, and his dedicated staff.
 What started as a simple, 12-room farmhouse B&B in 1983 is today a 52-room luxury inn and restaurant located in 5 historic buildings: The Farmhouse, The Barn, The Thomas Wilson House, The Corybeck Cottage, and the John Roberts House.
 Read on for histories of the buildings and information on the inn's evolution.

 The land on which the Inn now stands was originally part of a large expanse owned by William Penn.
 In 1682, William Penn granted 1,000 acres to Richard Pearce.
 In 1711, 50 acres were sold to William Morgan.
 Morgan built the original section of the Farmhouse, which consisted of a ground floor where meals were prepared, and a small upstairs sleeping chamber.
 When Morgan died, the property was sold to Joseph Ambler.
 Fun fact: Joseph Ambler's profession as a wheelwright inspired the use of the carriage in our logo.